-I perform a range of psychological assessments for general cognitive ability or clinical diagnosis, including Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Personality Disorders, along with appropriate differential diagnoses in adults.
+I perform a range of psychological assessments for general cognitive ability or clinical diagnosis, including Autism, Attention Deficit Hyperactivity (ADH), along with appropriate differential diagnoses in adults.
 The assessment process is delivered in 4 parts:

 Part 1: Questionnaires

 I will send you some self-report questionnaires to complete.
 The nature and number will depend on your reasons for seeking an assessment.
-Because ASD and ADHD are considered neurodevelopment disorders, symptoms need to be present from childhood.
-As such, If you are requesting an assessment for ASD and/or ADHD, I will also send some questionnaires to someone who knew you in childhood (e.g., a sibling, parent, teacher).
+Because Autism and ADH are considered neurodevelopment disorders, symptoms need to be present from childhood.
+As such, If you are requesting an assessment for Autism and/or ADH, I will also send some questionnaires to someone who knew you in childhood (e.g., a sibling, parent, or teacher).

 Part 2: The Initial Interview

-We will arrange a time to complete an initial consultation lasting approximately 1.5 hours.
+We will arrange a time to complete an initial consultation lasting approximately 2 hours.
 This can be done either in person or via telehealth.
-This is an opportunity for me to get to understand the difficulties you’re facing and start the diagnostic process.
+This is an opportunity for me to understand the difficulties you’re facing and start the diagnostic process.
 It will be similar to a regular therapy session, but I will be asking more targeted questions.

 Part 3: The Assessment